Roshanshafiha/isolate-assembly-characterisation-and-AMR-detection/README.md

 ## 📬 Contact

-For questions, feedback, or contributions, feel free to open an issue or contact the maintainer.
+For questions, feedback, or contributions, feel free to open an issue .